35 Fun Facts About Roadrunners (with Photos & Details)

 The Roadrunner is a type of ground cuckoo that can be found throughout most of the Southwestern United States, Mexico, Central America, Western Texas and into Northern parts of Guatemala.
 This bird is mainly recognized by its characteristic calls, which sound like “Beep-beep” or “Whoop-whoop.”

-There Are Only 2 Species of Roadrunner.
+There Are Only Two Species of Roadrunner.

 The Roadrunner has a Long Lifespan.